-Christine W. Miller cwmiller@ufl.edu Dr. Miller is an Associate Professor at the University of Florida.
-She earned a B.A. from Wesleyan University in Middletown, CT in 1998 and a Ph.D. in Organismal Biology and Ecology from the University of Montana in 2007.
-Dr. Miller works on the evolution of morphology and behavior, particularly in the field of sexual selection.
-She uses insects to understand the fundamentals of why animals do what they do and are shaped the way they are shaped.
-Some of her recent honors and awards include a $1.2M award (2022-2026) from the National Science Foundation (NSF), the NSF CAREER Award (2016-2022), the national Excellence in College and University Teaching Award from the USDA (2017), the University of Florida College of Agriculture and Life Sciences Undergraduate Teacher of the Year Award (2018), and she was recognized as an Honorary Term Professor by the University of Florida twice, in 2016 and 2019.
-Dr. Miller recently returned from a year-long sabbatical at the University of Cambridge.
+Christine W. Miller [email protected] Professor Miller is a Professor of Biotic Interactions at the University of Cambridge with continuing ties to NSF-sponsored research underway at the University of Florida.
+She earned a B.A. from Wesleyan University in Middletown, CT in 1998 and a Ph.D. in Organismal Biology and Ecology from the University of Montana in 2007.Christine works on the evolution of morphology and behavior, particularly in the field of sexual selection.
+Some of her recent honors and awards include a $1.2M award (2022-2026) from the National Science Foundation (NSF), the NSF CAREER Award (2016-2022), the National Excellence in College and University Teaching Award from the USDA (2017), the University of Florida College of Agriculture and Life Sciences Undergraduate Teacher of the Year Award (2018), and she was recognized as a Term Professor by the University of Florida twice, in 2016 and 2019.
+Christine moved to the University of Cambridge in 2024.
 Curriculum vitae

 Christina Salerno